lucko/spark-docs/docs/misc/spark-raw-data.md

 <body>
 ```

-There are currently two content types used by spark:
+There are currently three content types used by spark:
 * `application/x-spark-sampler` - sampler data
 * `application/x-spark-heap` - heap data
+* `application/x-spark-health` - health report

 You should then use the sampler or heap schema to parse the raw data, depending on what one you get back.